 Before diving head first into how you can cope with this issue in your own life, let's focus on a relationship we can all aspire to emulate.

-Northcentral University team members and identical twin sisters, Kristen Carter and Kathleen Van Riper, have worked together at NCU for over 3 years and couldn’t be happier.
+Northcentral University team members and identical twin sisters, Kristen Van Abel and Kathleen Van Riper, have worked together at NCU for over 3 years and couldn’t be happier.
 Both characterize one another as their best friend, express a love for working together, and support each other through all of life’s hurdles.
 “No rivalry with us,” Kristen says, “we always want the other to do well or achieve similar success!”

 Sufficiently green with envy and longing to mend fences with your brothers and/or sisters yet?
 The four tips below can help you get started.